CodingItWrong/outsidein.dev/docs/react/1-setup.md

 - An editor

 ### Node
 We'll be using Create React App as our build tool.
-Like most frontend build tools, it runs on top of Node.js, so you’ll need node installed locally.
+Like most frontend build tools, it runs on top of [Node.js](https://nodejs.org/en/), so you’ll need node installed locally.

 ### Yarn
-Yarn is an alternative `npm` client.
+[Yarn](https://yarnpkg.com/) is an alternative `npm` client.
 Generally I find it to be faster, more predictable, and more reliable than using the default `npm` client.
 I use `yarn` for all my projects.

 If you’d prefer to use `npm`, you can still follow this guide, you’ll just need to replace any `yarn` commands with the equivalent `npm` commands.

+## An Editor

+There are a number of different editors that are good for React development; two popular free ones are [Visual Studio Code](https://code.visualstudio.com/) and [Atom](https://atom.io/).

 With this, we can mark off our first task in Trello: